Skip to main content

 Orchestrator

-The orchestrator identifies each infrastructure change in a pull request or git commit, classifies the type of infrastructure change it is (e.g. AccountsAdded, ModuleChanged, EnvCommonChanged), and determines the right pipelines actions (e.g., terragrunt plan, apply, or destroy) to run based on that infrastructure change.
+The orchestrator analyzes each infrastructure change in a pull request or git commit, categorizes the type of change (e.g., AccountsAdded, ModuleChanged, EnvCommonChanged), and identifies the appropriate pipelines actions (e.g., terragrunt plan, apply, or destroy) to execute based on the type of change.

 Executor

-The executor takes a pipeline action and infra change as input then performs the action on the infra change.
-In some cases, like responding to AccountsAdded events on merge, the executor will create a subsequent pull request in the infrastructure-live-root repository with additional IaC code to baseline the account(s) that were just added.
+The executor receives a pipeline action and an infrastructure change as input and executes the specified action on the change.
+For example, when responding to AccountsAdded events on merge, the executor may create a follow-up pull request in the infrastructure-live-root repository to include additional IaC code for baselining the newly added accounts.

-Vital to the architecture of Pipelines is understanding of the trust model inherent to the system.
-Pipelines is designed to be run in a CI/CD system, which means that it has privileged access to your AWS accounts.
+A critical aspect of Pipelines' architecture is understanding its trust model.
+Since Pipelines runs within a CI/CD system, it has privileged access to your AWS accounts.

-One principle to keep in mind is that anyone with trust to edit code on the main branch of your repositories is trusted to make the corresponding changes in your AWS accounts.
-This is why we recommend that you follow the Repository Access guidelines to ensure that only the right people have the right access to your repositories.
+Anyone with the ability to edit code in the main branch of your repositories inherently has the authority to make corresponding changes in your AWS accounts.
+For this reason, it is important to follow the Repository Access guidelines to ensure appropriate access control.

-In addition, each AWS IAM role provisioned as part of DevOps Foundations only trusts a single repository (and for apply roles, only a single branch).
-If you find that you are expanding the permissions of a given role too wide, you should consider creating a new role that has more granular permissions for the specific use-case.
-Utilize the infrastructure-live-access-control repository to support that need.
+Additionally, each AWS IAM role provisioned through DevOps Foundations is configured to trust a single repository (and, for apply roles, a single branch).
+If a role's permissions become overly broad, consider creating a new role with more granular permissions tailored to the specific use case.
+Use the infrastructure-live-access-control repository to define and manage these roles.